Introduction

 So what makes TOTP so trusted in cybersecurity?
 Why are developers using it across finance, SaaS, healthcare, you name it?

 And how can you start using it in your own application?
-Let’s walk through how TOTP authentication works, how it improves on traditional OTPs.
-And see how easy it is for you to set it up using LoginRadius.
+Let’s walk through how TOTP authentication works, and how it improves on traditional OTPs.
+Finally, this blog will show how easy it is for you to set it up using LoginRadius.

 What is TOTP (Time-based One-time Password)?